testflows/TestFlows-Core/testflows/combinatorics/README.md

-Given that exhaustive testing might not be practical, a covering array could give us a much smaller number of tests if we choose to check all possible interactions only between some fixed number of columns at least once, where an interaction is some specific combination, where order does not matter, of some `t` number of columns covering all possible values that each selected column could have.
+Given that exhaustive testing might not be practical, a covering array could give us a much smaller number of tests if we choose to check all possible interactions only between some fixed number of parameters at least once, where an interaction is some specific combination, where order does not matter, of some `t` number of parameters covering all possible values that each selected parameter could have.

 > You can find out more about covering array by visiting US National Institute of Standards and Technology's (NIST)
 > [Introduction to Covering Arrays](https://math.nist.gov/coveringarrays/coveringarray.html) page.